 1.8 Crop rotations and intercropping play a significant role in maintaining a balance of insect populations so that one species does not dominate the area.
 Adding animal or green manure can replace the soil nutrients lost by harvesting the plant material from the field.
-Generally, in a well managed agroecosystem, the farmer needs to understand the balance that needs maintaining within the ecosystem, what activities he does to throw off this balance, and what activities he needs to do in order to keep it maintained.
+(Green manure refers to the use of a crop, usually a nitrogen fixing plant in the legume family, as fertilizer.
+This crop is grown on a field and then plowed into the soil to enable the nitrogen stored in the plant material to be incorporated into the soil for use by later Generally, crops.) in а well managed agroecosystem, the farmer needs to understand the balance that needs maintaining within the ecosystem, what activities he does to throw off this balance, and what activities he needs to do in order to keep it maintained.
 However, in order for the farmer to have a product to harvest, achieving the characteristics of a natural ecosystem must be able to sustain a profitable harvest.